-Plants are the best form of therapy they say; all you need to do is incorporate a few plants in your living or office space.
+Plants are the best form of therapy they say.
+To reap the benefits all you need to do is incorporate a few plants in your living or office space.
 These plants not only add to the aesthetics of the place by also improve mental health.
-The only issue when it comes to caring for indoor plants is that more often than not, they leak or you have water running from the pot. this makes it difficult to have other things around pots.
-In this blog, we aim at solving this problem.
+The only issue when it comes to caring for indoor plants is that more often than not, they leak.
 We will take you through details about how to prevent indoor plants from leaking water.

 Preventing indoor plants from leaking water